mequerejeta/mequerejeta/README.md

 **About me**

-- 💼 Software Developer at a local company since November 2022.
+- 💼 .NET Developer at a local company since November 2022.
 One of my goals for 2024 is to transition my career towards becoming a Frontend Developer.
 - 📖 Currently self-learning React.
 - 🌐 **Languages:** Spanish (native), English (Intermediate)
 </h3>